nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `update 2 Assignment 3`<br>
   Updates the name of the 2nd task to be `Assignment 3`.
+* `update 3 startdate/today enddate/tomorrow`
+  Updates the start date and end date of the 3rd task to today and tomorrow respectively.

 ### 2.4.
 Filter all tasks containing any keyword in their name or tag or date: `filter`